heiskr/use-a-password-manager/index.md

 - Do you use the same or similar passwords on many sites?
 - Do you use passwords that are less than 12 characters?
-- Do you use common passwords and patterns?
+- Do you use common passwords, such as `letmein` or `trustno1`?
+- Do you use a pattern to create passwords, such as `a1s2d3f4` or `147258369`?

-If you do any of these three behaviors, attackers will be more likely to target you.
+If you do any of these, attackers will be more likely to target you.

 A password manager stores and organizes your passwords.
 A password manager will create a strong unique password for each website you use.

-## Do one of these
+## Get as password manager

 ### I want easy